 There has always been a debate amongst email experts on whether or not you should engage with inactive users.
 Over the past few years, mailbox providers have tightened the noose on delivery to non-engaged users.
 They need to provide a positive experience to their users and therefore, messages sent to a non-engaged customer start landing in the spam box, after a while.

-Our email benchmark report, a key component of our customer engagement platform, validated this theory when the data showed that inbox delivery increased for the companies when they segmented their audience and targeted relevant content to active users.
+Our email benchmark report, a key component of our customer engagement platform, validated this theory when the data showed that inbox delivery increased for the companies when they segmented their audience and targeted relevant content to active users

 Benjamin Billon of Splio explains that in 2023, with the aid of customer engagement software, senders will try to engage more with their active customers to increase deliverability with mailbox providers and get more environment-friendly.
 This strategy not only enhances deliverability with mailbox providers but also aligns with more eco-friendly practices through efficient customer engagement solutions.

 Benjamin Billon, Compliance and Deliverability Director– Splio